Multilayer Networks in 2 Minutes

 Multilayer networks have properties that don’t exist in single-layer networks:

-Node versatility: How many layers does a node participate in?
+Node versatility: How many layers a node participates in, and whether its role shifts by layer.

-Layer correlation: Are connections in layer A predictive of layer B?
+Layer correlation: Whether connections in layer A are predictive of connections in layer B.

 Real-World Impact